Senior Secondary navigation

 The listed context elaborations are examples only.
 Teachers can select and use entirely different contexts in response to local situation, community relevance, and students’ interests and needs.

-Aligned level 1 achievement standards will be registered by NZQA for use in 2011, Level 2 in 2012 and Level 3 in 2013.
+Aligned level 1 achievement standards were registered for use in 2011 and level 2 for use in 2012; level 3 will be registered for use in 2013.

 Following are the media studies learning objectives by level and strand.
 Click on the learning objective for possible concept links, indicators, possible context elaborations, and relevant achievement standards.